|Oracle® Enterprise Manager Cloud Control Oracle Fusion Middleware Management Guide

 Note:Decommissioned nodes and caches will not be removed during the Refresh process.
 You must remove them manually.

-You must enable the Management Pack for Oracle Coherence if you want to access additional features beyond Coherence cluster monitoring.
+You must enable the Management Pack for Oracle Coherence if you want to use any custom features.
+If the management pack is not enabled, you can access only the Home pages and base platform features.
 To enable the Management Pack, do the following:

 From the Setup menu, select Management Packs, then select Management Pack Access.